David Muhammad, Executive Director

 For 25 years, Coach Vic worked as a personal trainer and high school coach in the Bay Area.
 He has worked with young athletes to create and implement training programs that have carried several clients to successful collegiate and professional athletic careers.
 Coach Vic specializes in designing athletic training programs that not only target physical wellbeing, but also build and exercise life skills such as stress management, maintaining positive mental health, relationship building, and enhancing self-worth.

-Dana Kaplan, Justice Reform Partner
+Dana Kaplan, Director of Justice Reform

 Dana Kaplan is a seasoned public servant and non-profit leader of over 20 years with a relentless passion for criminal justice reform.
 Dana is leading NICJR’s federal project to assist jurisdictions across the country to expand alternatives to youth incarceration through closing youth correctional facilities, reinvesting cost savings into community programs, and assessing and responding to the economic impacts of facility closures on surrounding communities.
 Dana is currently a Fellow with the Art for Justice Fund and Senior Advisor to the Independent Commission on Incarceration and Criminal Justice Reform, supporting New York City’s groundbreaking effort to close the jails on Rikers Island, replace them with a smaller system of borough facilities with less than a third of their detention capacity, and transform Rikers Island itself into a green infrastructure hub.
 She spent the past eight years at the New York City Mayor’s Office of Criminal Justice, where she oversaw $150 million in contracted programming to reduce the city’s jail population and played a key leadership role in the development of the city’s plan to close Rikers, including the necessary City Council and Land Use approval processes, as well as neighborhood and community engagement.
 While at the Mayor’s Office, Dana also coordinated implementation of Raise the Age, including transferring 16 and 17 year olds off of Rikers Island and into juvenile facilities, while overseeing youth programming investments to reduce the number of incarcerated youth in New York overall.
 She also played a leadership role on school climate reform and neighborhood- based efforts to improve public safety in the fifteen public housing developments with the highest levels of violent crime.
 Prior to her work at the Mayor’s Office, Dana was the Executive Director of the New Orleans based Juvenile Justice Project of Louisiana, a statewide legal and advocacy organization that monitored youth prison conditions, ran youth programming, and advanced a legislative agenda to reform Louisiana’s juvenile justice system, including the closure of youth correctional facilities.
 As a Soros Justice Fellow with the Center for Constitutional Rights, she worked nation-wide to provide technical assistance to both government and community organizations on detention reform.
 Her background also includes work in upstate New York to address the economic considerations of prison construction, and she has been involved in building successful coalitions between rural and urban New Yorkers to redirect funding for youth prison construction toward funding for economic development and youth development strategies instead.